 Even my smartphone has been taken from me.
 Somehow, I would have kept myself busy with it.

-But I found a way to get away from the boredom.
+But I found a way to escape from the boredom.
 I prayed and also got creative in my mind by engaging in imaginative writing.

 Writing blog posts in my mind